Step 1: List All Tasks and Resource Requirements

 - The duration of individual tasks within past projects

-- Costs incurred for individual tasks within past projects
+- Expenses incurred for individual tasks within past projects

-In case you haven’t been using time-tracking tools until now or don’t have records of past projects (e.g., this is your first), you have to rely on your experience and that of your team.
+In case you haven’t used time-tracking tools before or don’t have records of past projects (e.g., this is your first), you have to rely on your experience and that of your team.

 Communicate with them and try to discern the necessary information you’ll need to create the most accurate educated guess together.
 Don’t worry if you make mistakes on your first try, instead, try to learn from them and move forward.

-Next, you need to combine your historical information (past data), experience, and estimates with the project costing method you wish to employ.
+Next, you need to combine your historical information (past data), experience, and time estimates (step 3) with the project costing method you wish to employ.
+Why?
+Before you can estimate the budget, you first need to make a cost estimate to determine expenses in the said budget.
 Popular methods for estimating costs include:

 Analogous Estimating

-Analogous estimating relies on historical data from previous similar projects or professional experience as a means to help you determine project costing.
+Analogous estimating relies on historical data from previous similar projects or professional experience as a means to help you determine expenses.
 It’s looked at as a “rough” estimate, primarily used when all the minutiae of a specific project are not well known.

 There are some obvious problems with this approach, as the analogous estimate presupposes that: